 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and those that are not, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The Pupil Premium was introduced in April 2011 after research demonstrated that children from disadvantaged backgrounds were far less likely to get good GCSE results.
 Attainment statistics published in January 2014 showed that in 2013 37.9% of pupils who qualified for free school meals achieved 5 GCSEs, including English and mathematics at A* to C, compared with 64.6% of pupils who do not qualify.

-Please click here to view the Pupil Premium Action Plan for 2016-17.
+Please click here to view the Pupil Premium plan for 2022-25.

 Staff responsible for planning, delivery and review: Headteacher & Disadvantaged Pupil Champions.